 The Company has some non-sterling denominated investments and is therefore subject to foreign exchange risk.
 The Board monitors foreign currency exposure and takes a view, from time to time, on whether foreign currency exposure should be hedged.
-During the year, the Board had prescribed that all currency exposure should be hedged other than US dollar and Swiss franc.
-Since the year end the Board has determined that Canadian dollars will also not be hedged.
+During the year, the Board had prescribed that all currency exposure should be hedged other than US dollar, Canadian dollar and Swiss franc.
+Since the year end, the Board has provided the Manager some discretion as to whether to hedge currency exposure to US dollar and Canadian dollar.